Hugh Grant Charity Work, Events and Causes

 In 2001, Hugh lost his mother to pancreatic cancer.
 Although he has talked of how bleak this time was, he hasn’t let it drag him down.
 Instead, in March 2011, he teamed up with healthtalkonline.org to share his experience on the website and donated a large sum of money to setting up a specific ‘pancreatic cancer’ section of the site.
 Hugh also became a Patron of Pancreatic Cancer Action.

 His fight against cancer didn’t stop there, however.
-In August, this year, he launched a campaign to raise £200,000 for Marie Curie nurses.
+In August, 2011, he launched a campaign to raise £200,000 for Marie Curie nurses.
 “I know from my own experience how important it is to have someone you love die at home, cared for by a Marie Curie nurse”, the actor told a local Bolton newspaper, the English town where the campaign was centred.

 He has also supported cancer charities such as the Raisa Gorbachev Foundation, which is committed to fighting child cancer.
 The foundation is committed to action against cancer and ultimately aims to help eliminate cancer for good.